zhaaaa7/react/react-adv/README.md

 ```
 ## react concepts
 1. stateful(class) and stateless(function) components.
 Use stateful components as little as possible.
+2. setState()
+1)this.setState automatically calls render, so don't use it in render, otherwise it would create an infinite loop

-2. setState() is async, so use the function form if wanting to use the previous state, such us counting.
+2)is async, so use the function form if wanting to use the previous state, such us counting.
 ```javascript
 this.setState((prevState,props)=>{
     return{